-Age 1970+ DEC rating D Floor area 39,477 Heating fuel Natural Gas / Gas Oil Projects identified Pipework thermal insulation improvements / Steam review and rationalisation / LED Lighting upgrades / Heating zone improvements / Voltage trim / Building fabric and insulation improvements / Replacement to high efficiency motors / BMS improvements / Automatic sub-metering Controls original and con controls (e.g., 2 should be retrofitt trol valves in the main nplete replacement is port valves and varia ing on the original syste S system is aging and of zone controls. required.
-Additional able speed pumping) em to further enhance Fabric General findings Heating Steam Fabric concrete flat roo uninsulated air ga inner block.
-Insult 'thin'.
-Single glazi Opportunities for the site, upgrades clad insulation pa e is concrete floor with c of.
-Walls are internal ap and external concre ation that does exist is r ng still exists across so fabric upgrades (e.g., to single glazing, wall ir nels) were identified ar o establish the exac blockwork with an ete panel fixed to the reported to be old and me areas of the site. roof insulation across nsulation with external ad further surveys are Central heating plant incudes 3 steam boilers, a 600 kWe CHP and 1 LPHW boiler.
+Age 1970+ DEC rating D Floor area 39,477 Heating fuel Natural Gas / Gas Oil Projects identified Pipework thermal insulation improvements / Steam review and rationalisation / LED Lighting upgrades / Heating zone improvements / Voltage trim / Building fabric and insulation improvements / Replacement to high efficiency motors / BMS improvements / Automatic sub-metering Controls Most heating control valves in the main hospital building are original and complete replacement is required.
+Additional controls (e.g., 2 port valves and variable speed pumping) should be retrofitting on the original system to further enhance controls.
+The BMS system is aging and requires updating in parallel to repair of zone controls.
+General findings Fabric Majority of the site is concrete floor with concrete structure and concrete flat roof.
+Walls are internal blockwork with an uninsulated air gap and external concrete panel fixed to the inner block.
+Insultation that does exist is reported to be old and 'thin'.
+Single glazing still exists across some areas of the site.
+Opportunities for fabric upgrades (e.g., roof insulation across the site, upgrades to single glazing, wall insulation with external clad insulation panels) were identified and further surveys are recommended to establish the exact nature of fabric improvements.
+Heating Central heating plant incudes 3 steam boilers, a 600 kWe CHP and 1 LPHW boiler.
 There are a small number of decentralised boilers serving smaller areas around the site.
 Overheating prevalent in many areas of the site due to lack of controls.
 Insulation of steam and LPHW pipework within older plant rooms is poor leading to excessive heat losses and contributing further to overheating.
 A detailed low-carbon heat evolution plan should be performed to plan the transition away from fossil-fuelled heating.
-Steam at 10 bar but u inefficient to servi with a view to de where LPHW cou handling units). rop over the site with st sed at 2 bar.
-Steam ce and would benefit fro -steam.
-In many cases Id be better used (i.e., d Steam for some spe fication) may still be rec loads are becoming om additional surveys steam is being used omestic hot water, air ecialised uses (e.g., Lighting ated from a variety of scent (automatically •
+Steam Large pressure dr at 10 bar but u inefficient to servi with a view to de where LPHW coul handling units). autoclave, humidi rop over the site with st sed at 2 bar.
+Steam ice and would benefit fro -steam.
+In many cases Id be better used (i.e., d Steam for some spo fication) may still be rec eam being generated loads are becoming om additional surveys steam is being used omestic hot water, air ecialised uses (e.g., quired.
+Lighting The site is illumin 90% T5 Fluore nated from a variety of scent (automatically light sources: approx. controlled), 8% T8